 The IUU process explained

-In this context, the EU is currently in dialogue with over 50 non-EU countries.
-Thanks to this cooperation, more than 30 non‑EU countries have improved their systems to join the EU in fighting IUU fishing.
+In this context, since 2010 the EU has entered into dialogue with over 60 non-EU countries.
+Thanks to this cooperation, more than 50 non‑EU countries have improved their systems and have committed to join the EU in fighting IUU fishing.

 Download fleet statistics

 Managing fleet capacity is an essential part of ensuring sustainable fishing, one of the main objectives of the common fisheries policy.
-The EU fishing fleet is very diverse, with vessels ranging from under six metres to over 75.
-Under EU law the total capacity of the fishing fleet may not be increased.
-Any decommissioning of vessels or reductions in fleet capacity achieved with public financial support must be permanent.
+The EU fishing fleet is very diverse, with vessels ranging from under 6 metres to over 75 metres.
+Under EU law the total capacity of the fishing fleet needs to remain below set ceilings.
+Any decommissioning of vessels or reduction in fleet capacity achieved with public financial support must be permanent.

-NB: Length refers to total length.Source: EU Fishing Fleet Register.
-Situation as in September 2017.
+NB: Length refers to total length.Source: EU fleet register.
+Situation as at December 2019.

 Healthier stocks contribute to a more sustainable industry.
-Overall, the EU fleet was profitable in 2015.
-This consolidates the gradual recovery of recent years, during which both gross profit and net profit margin of the fleet have shown an upward trend.
+Overall, the EU fleet was profitable in 2019.
+This consolidates the gradual recovery in recent years, during which both gross profit and net profit margin of the fleet have shown an upward trend.

-Fishing plays a crucial role for employment and economic activity in several EU regions – in some European coastal communities the fishing sector accounts for as many as half the local jobs.
+Fishing plays a crucial role in employment and economic activity in several EU regions – in some European coastal communities the fishing sector accounts for as many as half the local jobs.

 Employment in the fishing sector tends to be concentrated in a handful of countries.
-Spain alone accounts for a fourth of total employment, and the four countries with the highest levels of employment – Spain, Greece, Italy and Portugal – make up around 73%.
+Spain alone accounts for a quarter of total employment, and the three countries with the highest levels of employment – Spain, Greece and Italy – make up around 65%.

-The processing industry counts approximately 3 700 companies.
-The mainstay of EU production is conserves and ready meals of fish, crustaceans and molluscs.
+The processing industry consists of approximately 3 500 companies.
+The mainstay of EU production is canned products and ready meals consisting of fish, crustaceans and molluscs.

 Employment in the fisheries, aquaculture and processing sectors (measured in full-time equivalents)

-The EU is the fourth largest producer worldwide, accounting for about 3.1% of global fisheries and aquaculture production.
-80% of production comes from fisheries and 20% from aquaculture.
+The EU is the fifth largest producer worldwide, accounting for about 3.3% of global fisheries and aquaculture production.
+80% of this production comes from fisheries and 20% from aquaculture.

 Spain, Denmark, the United Kingdom, and France and are the largest producers in terms of volume in the EU.